NavyTitanium/WordPress-Anomaly-Detector/README.md

 Compare the files and folders of the original source code of WordPress against a website.
 This multithreaded script will crawl a given website and search for a directory listing.

 ## Purpose
-It can be used agaisn't infected & poorly configured sites to hunt for malicious files :monocle_face:
+It can be used agaisn't infected & poorly configured sites to hunt for malicious PHP files :monocle_face:
 ## Update the list of files

 Get [the latest release of WordPress](https://github.com/WordPress/WordPress/releases) and unzip it next to the script.
 After unzipping the archive, simply change the version in the script.
 It is currently configured to read the files in the folder **WordPress-5.8.1**.